adamluckydo/ontology/2_Story/Story.md

 "What is the meaning of life?"

 The question itself is almost laughable.
 But why?
 Its ubiquity?
 The unspoken agreement that it's unsolvable?
 The implicit assumption that meaning isn't real?
 The otherwise intolerable tension of existential dread?
-Or maybe... because of all of those reasons and more, to even ask the question is to be unwell.
+Or maybe... because of all of those reasons and more, even asking the question is admitting that you're unwell.

 At the time, I didn't give a second thought as to why I had the question, or if it even had a definitive answer.
 To me, if it had a question mark, it was solvable.
 And I was a guy who could solve things.
 I had never been concerned about meaning or existence before, but now I suddenly was.
 However, my brain rationalized it nicely: